George Floyd protests in New York City: Curfew and escalation (May 31 – June 4)

 Police Chief Monahan said that there would be "no more tolerance ...
-They have to be off the street, an 8 pm curfew.
-We gave them to 9 pm, and there was no indication that they were going to leave these streets.
+They have to be off the street, an 8 p.m. curfew.
+We gave them to 9 p.m., and there was no indication that they were going to leave these streets.
 We're just not going to take it."

-June 4

 On June 4, Terrence Floyd spoke at a memorial for his brother, George Floyd, at Cadman Plaza in Brooklyn, which was attended by more than 10,000 people.
 Floyd addressed the crowd briefly, after being overcome by emotions and brought to tears.
 "My brother is gone, but the Floyd name lives on", he said.
 "I'm just thankful about the movement that's going on."
 He also added "I'm proud of the protest, but I'm not proud of the destruction ...
 My brother wasn't about that", condemning the violence and looting that had occurred at some protests.
 Several other community leaders spoke at the memorial, including Brooklyn clergyman Kevin McCall, State Attorney General Letitia James, Public Advocate Jumaane Williams, Brooklyn Borough President Eric Adams, and Mayor Bill de Blasio, whose appearance marked the first time he spoke to protesters in person.
 Thousands of attendees marched across the Brooklyn Bridge into Manhattan after the memorial, using the bridge's Manhattan-bound roadway and the raised pedestrian walkway.
-Cars in the Brooklyn-bound roadway honked their horns and raised their fists in solidarity with the protesters.
+Drivers in the Brooklyn-bound roadway honked their horns and raised their fists in solidarity with the protesters.

 In the afternoon, Assemblywoman Diana Richardson and New York State Senator Zellnor Myrie, along with the Black, Puerto Rican, Hispanic & Asian Legislative Caucus, held a press conference at 20 Grand Army Plaza where they introduced a package of police reform legislation.
 Attendees of the rally marched peacefully through Brooklyn after the event.